PoP-PoPAPI/api/README.md

 ### Path to the issue

-Issues contain the path to the nested field or directive were it was produced.
+Issues contain the path to the composed field or directive were it was produced.

 ```less
 /?query=